Posts Tagged ‘photographs’

 Former Almshouses (Great North Road :: A1)

 When travelling along the old Great North Road (A1) it is always worthwhile checking to see how the light is cast over the former Almshouses.
-I don’t suppose for one moment that the original inhabitants ever considered how the place looked in the face of the direction of the sunlight; but they must have been very pleased that the old place afforded them shelter in a less hospitable world than the one we live in today!
-Well the shot above benefits from the opportunity to catch the building almost carless, as well as the light creating sufficient detail across the main elevation without too many long shadows.
-The yellow car adds to the picture as it is a 1960-70’s Triumph Spitfire, with a bold black stripe over the centre of the car; very sporty!
+I don’t suppose for one moment that the original inhabitants ever considered how the place looked in the face of the direction of the sunlight; but they must have been very pleased that the old place afforded them shelter in a less hospitable world than the one we live in today!… Read the full article

 Wetherby Craft Fair (Part Two)

 The above picture is something and nothing, but I see the image as a representation of the old Hall disappearing into the ether, which is represented by the clouds in the sky!
-Which seems to have sucked the Hall from the landscape, of course this view was obscured for centuries, my photograph is taken from the location of the old kitchen, looking across where the central section stood after the 1730’s!
-The picture is sized A3+ [330mm x 483mm].
+Which seems to have sucked the Hall from the landscape, of course this view was obscured for centuries, my photograph is taken from the location of the old kitchen, looking across where the central section stood after the 1730’s!… Read the full article

 Wetherby Craft Fair (Part One)